top of page

 Let me begin with a statement that will likely unsettle some of my colleagues:

 I say this with enormous respect for the individuals who created it and the companies featured within it.
-I know their intentions are good.
+Their intentions are good.
 Their creativity is genuine.
 Their passion for opera is real.
 But good intentions do not change the data.
-And the data tells a story that the as a field we all are refusing to confront.
+And the data tells a story that our field is refusing to confront.

 The Numbers We Cannot Ignore

-According to the National Endowment for the Arts 2022 Survey of Public Participation in the Arts, there is a catastrophe unfolding in slow motion:
+According to the National Endowment for the Arts 2022 Survey of Public Participation in the Arts [2], a catastrophe is unfolding in slow motion:

 In a single decade, opera's reach has fallen by nearly 80%.
 We have lost three out of every four audience members.